Jefferson County, IN Marriage License Information

 No, Jefferson County will not issue marriage licenses for common law marriages.
 Indiana does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Are same sex marriages legal?

 Yes, Jefferson County will issue marriage licenses to same-sex couples.
-Wisconsin recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.